cloudbase/windows-imaging-tools/README.md

 * Clone this repository
 * A Windows installation ISO or DVD, that needs to be either mounted or extracted (e.g. with 7-zip)
 * For KVM, download the VirtIO tools ISO, e.g. from: http://alt.fedoraproject.org/pub/alt/virtio-win/stable/
+* For generating MAAS images, you need to have the Microsoft-Hyper-V role installed and enabled on the machine.

 Example PowerShell script: